bhorowitz/DiffHydro_public/README.md

 - It is always good to be conservative with CFL, particularly for backprop.
 Certain examples in the paper let me get away with `cfl = 0.8`, but many ended up closer to `0.2`.
 There are separate timestep safety scalings in other forcing functions, so be careful with those choices. `HeatingCooling` is particularly sensitive.

 - If you run into memory issues while backpropagating through certain forcing functions with dynamic timestepping, it might be beneficial to use `stop_gradients` (i.e., `U = lax.stop_gradient(U)`) in the timestep so you don’t backprop through the timestep choice itself.
 Even more drastically, you can use `evolve_with_dt` and a fixed-timestep scheme.

+- There are a couple of implementations for certian forcing functions (i.e. gravity, turbulence, cooling, etc.) Some might have better backprop performance for your particular application, so it is worth checking.

 ### Getting Involved